slackhq/slack-api-docs/chat.postMessage.md

 Messages are formatted as described in the [formatting spec](/docs/formatting).
 You can specify values for `parse` and `link_names` to change formatting behavior.

+The optional `attachments` argument should contain a JSON-encoded array of attachments.
+For more information, see the [attachments spec](/docs/attachments).

 ## Response

 	{